EnigmaCurry/d.rymcg.tech/README.md

 Note that you *could* put a wildcard record on your root domain, ie.
 `*.example.com`, however if you did this you would not be able to use the domain for a second instance, but if you're willing to dedicate the entire domain to this single instance, go ahead.

-If you don't want to create a wildcard record, you can just create several normal `A` (or `AAAA`) records for each of the domains your apps will use, but this might mean that you need to come back and add several more records later as you install more projects, but this lets you freely use whatever domain names you want.
+If you don't want to create a wildcard record, you can just create several normal `A` (or `AAAA`) records for each of the domains your apps will use, but this might mean that you need to come back and add several more records later as you install more projects, (and complicate the ACME/Let's Encrypt process) but this would let you freely use whatever domain names you want.

 ### Notes on firewall